 Learn more at the D.C.
 Charter School Alliance.

 Magnet schools are another free public school option.
 These schools allow kids to narrow in on a specific learning track, such as engineering or the performing arts; all the subjects at a magnet school are taught through the lenses of that specific track.
 If your child applies to and is accepted into a public magnet school, they can attend that school rather than their assigned public school.

 D.C. has a handful of public magnet schools or magnet programs.
 Duke Ellington School of the Arts, for instance, offers a unique dual enrollment curriculum where students receive professional arts training as well as academic preparation.

 In addition, you can choose D.C. private schools, nonpublic schools that charge tuition.
 Private schools come in all shapes and forms, from religious schools to schools designed for children with special needs.

 Whether your child wants to accelerate learning or needs a quieter environment in which to focus, you may be interested in trying virtual school.
-Students in Washington D.C., from kindergarten through eighth grade, can enroll full-time in Friendship Public Charter School Online, a fully online, tuition-free school.
-The school does not offer a part-time option, but paid part-time options may be available from other providers.
+Students in Washington D.C. in any grade can enroll full-time in Friendship Online Academy, an online, tuition-free school.
+Enrollment in Friendship Public Charter School Online takes place through the My School DC Public School Lottery.
+The school also offers part-time options.

 Homeschooling, the process of parents educating students at home, is permitted in all 50 states and Washington, D.C.
 As both technology and school choices have spread in D.C., homeschooling is an increasingly popular choice with more support and resources than ever.